coleifer/unqlite-python/docs/api.rst

         :param value: Value to pass in to the scope of the Jx9 script, which should be either a string, int, float, bool, list, dict, or None (basically a valid JSON type).

         Set the value of a Jx9 variable.
 You can also use dictionary-style assignment to set the value.

+    .. py:method:: set_values(mapping)

+        :param dict mapping: Dictionary of name to value to pass in to the Jx9 script.
+This method is short-hand for making multiple calls to :py:meth:`~VM.set_value`.

+        Set multiple Jx9 variables.

     .. py:method:: get_value(name)